Almazick/AdBlock-Web-GUI/README.md

 Version: 1.6

-Using Tomato firmware just put all the files in /tmp/adblock
+Using Tomato firmware just put all the files in /tmp/adblock and chmod +x *.sh; chmod +x pixelserv

 You can access GUI by openning in browser http://routerIP/user/adblock.sh